thomasbechet/nux/docs/specs.md

 ## Inputs

 Controller inputs :
+- keys
-- axis
+- mouse buttons
-- buttons
+- gamepad buttons
-- virtual cursor
+- gamepad axes
 - text

 Virtual Cursor :
 - from joystick
 - from mouse

-- Buttons

-- Axis

-- Cursor

 ## Scene Format

+## Viewport

+Describe where to render a source to a target.
+Type of source :
+- Camera
--
+- Texture